PaulienLem/ethereum-sample/README.md

 ./redeploy-contract.sh

 ###Test API
-- POST to localhost:9000/ to create a smart contract
+- POST to localhost:9000/ to create a smart contract (might take a few minutes)
 - GET to localhost:9000/ to get the coachee of the smart contract created